visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 needed when working with variables from *different* meshes in the *same* expression. *CMFE* is an abbreviation for *cross-mesh field evaluation*.

+The syntax for specifying CMFE expressions can be complicated.
+Therefore, the GUI supports a *wizard* to help create them.
+See the :ref:`Data-Level Comparisons Wizard <DataLevelComparisonsWizard>` for more information.
+Here, we describe the details of creating CMFE expressions manually.

 All of the comparison expressions involve the concepts of a *donor variable* and a *target mesh*.
 The donor variable (e.g. *pressure*) is the variable to be mapped.
 The target mesh is the mesh onto which the donor variable is to be